mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### -- Select Localizations

 This indicates which localizations are _selected_.
 Selected localizations should be drawn in the selected color specified in the UI preferences.
-If only a single localization is selected, that localization should become editable and be able to moved and resized.
+If only a single localization is selected, that localization should become editable and be able to be moved and resized.
 When a select command is received, all previously selected annotations should no longer be selected and should be drawn using their original or default color.
 Any localization UUIDs that do not exist in Sharktopoda should be ignored.

 ```json
 {